Felid hybrids: Confirmed domestic cat × felid hybrids

 Some pairings have given rise to more than one variety, bred for distinctive appearances and different percentages of wild felid genes.
 They may thus form distinct breeds with separate breed standards, though many of these hybrids are not recognized by any major breed registry.
-At least two are the result of incidental interbreeding without human intervention, but the majority are the result of experimental selective-breeding hybridization (as with wolfdogs) for the exotic pet market.
+At least two are the result of incidental interbreeding without human intervention, but the majority are the result of experimental selective-breeding hybridization for the exotic pet market.